JakeInit/RRT/README.md

 **Binary RRT**

+## Description
-*C++ module that explores a given environment area creating trees expanding towards each other and then determining a path to take while avoiding obstacles*
+*C++ module that explores a given environment area creating trees expanding towards each other and then determining a path to take while avoiding obstacles.
+This algorithm is used for a 2d environment.
+The robot is considered differential driven with wheel centered.
+Therefore the robot can be treated as holonomic since it can turn in place to align with the next goal point and drive straight.*

+---

 ## Cloning the repo